aervnu/aervnu/README.md

 - :seedling: I'm learning C++ and C#.

-- :zap: I usually write code, read tech articles, and play games (especially Geometry Dash and MSFS20) in my free time.
-Or I just design and render random stuff on my workstation.
+- :atom: I usually write code, read tech articles, and play games (especially Geometry Dash and MSFS20) in my free time.

+- 📸 I've also taken up photography as well, and I main landscape plus macro.
+My gear includes a Sony α6000 @ Tamron 17-70 f/2.8 and FE 50 f/2.8 MACRO with a Canon EOS 750D @ kit and Tamron 17-50 f/2.8.

 - 🌐 You might be interested in the computer browsers I use.
 No offense, but only Google Chrome and Microsoft Edge provide sufficient security.
 Not a Google or Microsoft fanboy or anything, but browsers like Brave literally redirects you to their crypto BS, Vivaldi just being a reskinned version of Chrome, and Firefox with their HORRIBLE sandboxing-container tabs are kinda worthless, at least until version 95-we'll wait and see.
 Edge has proper sandboxing and nice security mitigations and if you're not fine with any website breaking then there's the whitelist for you.